Installing a personal version of Nano¶

 nano

-is missing and has thus pulled down a source code tarball to thesource_cache
+source code tarball is missing and has thus pulled it into thesource_cache

 directory defined inconfig.yaml